To paraphrase Albert Einstein, Barack Obama is a mystery wrapped in an enigma.

 It is also something Barack Obama will never understand.

-In his news conference responding to criticism over the deal he cut with Republicans, Obama defended the compromise by saying that he couldn’t have working-class Americans held hostage by Republican threats.
+In his news conference responding to criticism over a deal he cut with Republicans, Obama defended the compromise by saying that he couldn’t have working-class Americans held hostage by Republican threats.

 What he doesn’t get is that by repeatedly kowtowing to the bully, he extends and entrenches the bullying.
 And consequently, the desperate state of the country he is entrusted to lead.